 1. Business-centric approach.
 You should manipulate your system’s components in a way that serves your business needs.
 The key benefit of the composable approach is that you are not obliged to adjust to the capacities of a platform.
 Instead, this is the platform that will be adjusted to your needs and goals.

 2. Modular architecture.
 You need to build a modular commerce architecture that will give you flexibility and allow you to enjoy all the benefits of composable commerce.
-E-commerce microservices architecture means that you can manage all of your components, such as the content management system, payment options, analytics, separately.
+E-commerce microservices architecture means that you can manage all of your components, such as the content management system, payment options, and analytics, separately.
 The modular approach offers businesses the opportunity to change or improve one component without affecting the rest.

 3. Keep your system open and flexible.
 You should keep your commerce ecosystem open and flexible to get essential support and maintenance services from your partnering company.
 Once you decide to scale your components up or add some new constituents to the system, your software development partner will do it for you or merge it with any solution of your choice.